RumbleDiscovery/mustache/README.md

 This implementation of Mustache also allows you to run the engine in JSON mode, in which case the standard JSON quoting rules are used.
 To do this, use `.WithEscapeMode(mustache.JSON)` to set the escape mode on the compiler.
 Note that the JSON escaping rules are different from the rules used by Go's text/template.JSEscape, and do not guarantee that the JSON will be safe to include as part of an HTML page.
+In JSON mode, references to objects and slices in the template will be rendered to JSON objects and arrays.

 A third mode of `mustache.Raw` allows the use of Mustache templates to generate plain text, such as e-mail messages and console application help text.